On This Page:

 - Primary Instructors associated with a class in SPIRE are given the role of Teacher in Moodle and receive unlimited access to course design, teaching, and grading tools.

 Note: The process of listing instructors in SPIRE may take three (3) business days or longer.
 Once SPIRE is updated with the latest information, your colleague will automatically receive the role of Teacher in your Moodle Course.

 Some courses require librarians or other faculty members to obtain access to Moodle.
 For these individuals, confirm with your Academic Scheduling Representative that they are listed in SPIRE as a Section Assistant.
 A Section Assistant coordinates student projects, grades assignments, or holds office hours, but does not teach.

 - Section Assistants are given the role of Teacher in Moodle and receive unlimited access to course design, teaching, and grading tools.

 Note: The process of listing Section Assistants in SPIRE may take three (3) business days or longer.
 Once SPIRE is updated with the latest information, your Section Assistant will automatically receive the role of Teacher in your Moodle Course.

-An instructor can arrange for colleagues, staff, or student assistants who are not enrolled in a course, and do not need to teach or grade student submissions, to have Course Designer access to a Moodle course.
+An instructor can arrange for colleagues, staff, or student assistants who are not enrolled, and do not need to teach or grade student submissions, to have Course Designer access to a Moodle course.